1 November 1954 Stadium (Tizi Ouzou)

 The 1 November 1954 Stadium (ملعب أول نوفمبر 1954, Kabyle: Annar n 1 unbir 1954, Stade du 1er Novembre 1954) is a multi-use stadium in Tizi Ouzou, Kabylia, Algeria.
 It is used mostly for football matches and was the home ground of JS Kabylie from 1978 to 2024.
 The stadium holds 21,240 people.

-The stadium is named for the date of the founding of the National Liberation Front, which obtained independence for Algeria from France.
+The stadium takes its name from the date of the outbreak of the Algerian War.

-In 2000, Hocine Gasmi dead on the field after a head contact.
+In 2000, footballer Hocine Gasmi died on the field after a head contact.

 In 2014 following the death of footballer Albert Ebossé Bodjongo, the Algerian Football Federation suspended all football indefinitely and ordered the closure of the stadium.

 History

 Construction

-After the JS Kabylie team began using the "Ramadan Oukil Stadium," which has a capacity of only 5,000 seats, starting in 1946 during the French occupation of Algeria, it became necessary, after Algeria's independence in 1962, to construct a larger football stadium in the city of Tizi Ouzou to host football matches in the country.
+After the JS Kabylie team began using the "Ramadan Oukil Stadium," which had a capacity of only 5,000 seats, starting in 1946 during the French occupation of Algeria, it became necessary, after Algeria's independence in 1962, to construct a larger football stadium in the city of Tizi Ouzou to host football matches in the country.

 The team continued to use the "Ramadan Oukil Stadium" until 1978, when the construction of the November 1, 1954 Stadium in Tizi Ouzou was completed and inaugurated on March 12, 1978.

 Occasionally, the JS Kabylie team would relocate to the Djilali Bounâama Stadium in the city of Boumerdes, located 40 kilometers west of Tizi Ouzou, to conduct its training sessions and matches during periods of penalties or when the November 1, 1954 Stadium in Tizi Ouzou was closed for maintenance and renovations.